cloudspannerecosystem/autoscaler/terraform/per-project/README.md

     gcloud alpha firestore databases create --region="${APP_ENGINE_LOCATION}"
     ```

+    Alternatively, if you want to use your own spanner to manage
+    the state of autoscale, skip this step
+    and perform step 3 in [Deploying the Autoscaler](#Deploying-the-Autoscaler).

 ## Deploying the Autoscaler

 1. Set the project ID, region and zone in the corresponding Terraform